sballin/alfred-search-notes-app/README.md

 ## Compatibility

 The default search method is only tested in High Sierra.
-If it's not working for you and/or you're on a different version of macOS, try the AppleScript search methods using the keywords `a` and `af`.
+If it's not working for you and/or you're on a different version of macOS, try the AppleScript search methods using the keywords `a` and `b`.